AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rule-targeting-options.md

  -->

-## Device Graph Options {#section_F6D35A63A04346EE85DE533A43E5EE0D}
+## [!UICONTROL Device Graph] Options {#section_F6D35A63A04346EE85DE533A43E5EE0D}

-Choosing a device graph option for a [!UICONTROL Profile Merge] rule depends on conditions unique to your digital properties and business goals.
+Choosing a [!UICONTROL device graph] option for a [!UICONTROL Profile Merge] rule depends on conditions unique to your digital properties and business goals.
 These general guidelines can help you understand when to use one type of graph vs another.
 Note, you must be a member of the [!DNL Adobe Experience Cloud Device Co-op] or have a contractual relationship with an external device graph to use these options.
 Refer to the table below for general guidance on when to choose a device graph option.
 For specific use cases, see [Profile Link Device Graph Use Cases](../../features/profile-merge-rules/profile-link-use-case.md#concept_5D9D32E18BB94F318A8BA0229335F1B9) and [External Device Graph Use Cases](../../features/profile-merge-rules/external-graph-use-cases.md#concept_7C0BDBFB3392415286B624F45E8883E5).

 <table id="table_66D9152D4FF040A186003272D456625D">
  <thead>